 Andy Bechtolsheim, one of the co-founders of Sun Microsystems and a Stanford Engineering Hero gave a talk today at Stanford on The Process of Innovation.
-It was webcast online and I was glad to be able to attend it from India.
+It was streamed online.

 This time around, while listening to the lecture and watching the slides that were webcast, I tried something new.
 I started to create a mind map of his talk as it was going on and below is what I ended up with.
 I will go into some of the key points that were brought up as I feel they are pretty important.

 First, a little bit on why I created this mind map.
 We have all taken notes from time immemorial, in schools and colleges, in meetings.
 When you are all done, they end up looking like a long document, which doesn’t really inspire you to go back to reading, well, unless you are in school or college and its the last night before the exam, and at that moment it does not matter that you actually did not take those notes!